top of page

 Travelling time to Malacca is around 3 hours with one rest stop or 2.5 hours non-stop.
 As the coach will be using the North-South Highway, there will be toll charges.
 Thus, it is at the discretion of the driver to choose an "appropriate" rest point without incurring extra costs.

-Note: To avoid disappointment in getting a return coach from Melaka Sentral back to Larkin Sentral or straight to Singapore, especially on weekends or peak travel seasons, buy the return coach ticket upon reaching Melaka Sentral at the Interstate Bus Terminal before continuing the journey to Melaka Old Town.
+To avoid disappointment in getting a return coach from Melaka Sentral back to Larkin Sentral or straight to Singapore, especially on weekends or peak travel seasons, buy the return ticket upon reaching Melaka Sentral at the Interstate Bus Terminal before continuing the journey to Melaka Old Town.

 Once the bus arrives at Dutch Square, the driver will announce the stop to passengers.
 If not, you will know from the rows of red-painted old structures.
 The arrow in the photo below indicates where the bus will stop.